 That being said, looking through our photos brings back the best memories and I hope you’ll love looking through them too.
 So today, I’m sharing all of our favorite restaurants and things to do in London.

 As with all of my other travel posts, I want to stress that I’m not an expert on the city and I don’t personally live in London.
 However, we did stay in London for an entire month and got to explore a lot of this wonderful city.
 Here, I’m just sharing our personal experience, including places we enjoyed and the restaurants we loved!
+Also, we visited in 2019, so there is a chance that some of the restaurants aren’t available anymore.
 I hope you’ll find it helpful in one way or another, especially if you’re visiting London in December!

 Where We Stayed